jannistsiroyannis/officewars/README.md

 client web assembly (Only tested using version 2.0.13).

-In order to host the game locally, it's also practical (but not necessary) to have Python (3) installed, as it contains a convenient GCI-compliant web server.
+In order to host the game locally, it's also practical (but not necessary) to have Python (3) installed, as it contains a convenient CGI-compliant web server.

 # Building and running locally